kyzira/SAM2-Interactive-Object-Labeling-Project/readme.md

 ### Folders

-#### masks
+#### Results
-In the `masks` folder are the cut up frames of the segmented videos stored.
-They are saved in subfolders, of which the name is taken from the corresponding video name.
-The subfolders contain the frames, but also another subfolder called `masks`.
-In these are black and white mask images of the selected areas and text files of frames, in which the selected points are saved in
+The results are saved in the `results` folder.
+This folder contains a folder for every labeled video, in which is a json file with all the necessary information, and a folder where the cut frames are stored.

-#### labels
+#### Avg Polygons
-The `labels` folder contains `.csv` lists.
-The lists are also named after the corresponding video.
-Each list shows the damage type, from which frame to which frame the segmentation was done and all the selected points, the frame in which they were set, the coordinates of the Point and if it is a positive or negative label.
+In this folder are txt files with coordinates.
+The name of the txt files corresponds to an Observation, and the coordinates inside are a representation of the average polygon shape of the observation.
+With these files it is possible to compare predicted shapes and

-## CSV Lists
+## Tabllen

 The `.csv` Lists document damages, their video filepath, which damage they show and when in the video they were documented.
 These lists provide the Information needed for the Labeling Process.